neicnordic/sda-download/biohackathon/paper.md

 Htsget [@htsget] as a data access protocol allows access to parts of files.
 Before the Biohackathon event, there were no htsget servers that supported partial access to encrypted data.
-Our goal of the project was to extend the htsget-rs [@htsget-rs] server and integrate it into the GDI starter kit to support GA4GH Passport authorized, re-encrypted access to partial files.
+Our goal of the project was to extend the htsget-rs [@htsget-rs] Rust server and integrate it into the GDI starter kit to support GA4GH Passport authorized, re-encrypted access to partial files.

-BLA BLA BLA CLIENT
+We also aimed to extend already existing client tools so they can access encrypted data over the htsget protocol using GA4GH Passport and Visa standard, which enhances the security of the data access interfaces.

-create a client tool that can access encrypted data over the htsget protocol, able to work with the GA4GH Passport and Visa standard, which enhances the security of the data access interfaces.
+# Results

-## Subsection level 2
+## HTSGet

-In order to enable for random data access on encrypted files, we worked on the htsget-rs [@htsget-rs], a Rust htsget server to support the aforementioned standards and the sda-download, an implementation handling the data-out API of the archives, developed by the Nordic collaboration under the umbrella of the Nordic e-Infrastructure Collaboration(NeIC) [@NEIC].
+In order to enable for random data access on encrypted files, we worked on extending htsget-rs [@htsget-rs] to work with the sda-download part of the NeIC nordic sensitive data archiving suite.
+We developed the following sequence diagram for interactions between the server softwares.
+Basically it means the client first communicates with the Rust server to get information on what to download, which it then downloads from the sda-download service.

 ```mermaid